Kavi Kalash

 Kavi Kalash was an Indian poet, military commander and a close friend of Chhatrapati Sambhaji I of the Maratha Empire who reigned from 1680 to 1689.

 He was portrayed by Vineet Kumar Singh in the 2025 Hindi film Chhaava.

 Early life

-Born in Unnao district, Kalash was a Kanyakubja Brahmin by birth and an administrator as well as a warrior who accompanied Chhatrapati Sambhaji Maharaj in many of his campaigns.
+Born in Unnao district, Kalash was a North Indian Brahmin Poet from Kannauj by birth and an administrator as well as a warrior who accompanied Chhatrapati Sambhaji Maharaj in many of his campaigns.
 He is known to have defeated Shahabuddin Khan in a fierce battle near Raigad Fort in 1684.
 He was given the title, Chandogamatya (Pinnacle of Poets), by Sambhaji Maharaj.

 Death

 In March 1689, Kavi Kalash was captured along with Maratha King Sambhaji by the Mughal army under the Mughal Emperor Aurangzeb in Sangameshwar, and was tortured alongside Sambhaji.
 It is said that Aurangzeb celebrated the capture of Sambhaji and Kavi Kalash so much that he got down from his throne.
 Taking that opportunity, Kavi Kalash made an impromptu poem: